rainbow954/streamly-spark-examples/streamly-kafka-cassandra/README.md

  - Click on the start icon

 ### 4. Monitoring your application
 Wait until your application is running.
-Then click on Show UI icon.
-You should see something like this :
-![spark-ui-image][spark-ui-image]

-You can see how your Spark Streaming application _processes_ the Kafka events stream.
+Then click on Show UI icon in the processing tab.
+You should see your Spark Streaming application _processing_ Kafka events stream.

 [spark-ui-image]: https://github.com/streamlyio/streamly-spark-examples/raw/master/streamly-kafka-cassandra/images/spark-ui-image.png
 [streamly-dashboard]: https://board.streamly.io:20080